m3da1/currency-converter/README.md

 $ ./currency-converter --domain=0.0.0.0:9000
 Starting HTTP server @ 0.0.0.0:9000
 ```
 Note that this start the application on port 9000.
-The port can be modified in the command line argument
+The port can be modified in the command line argument.
-If the argument is absent, the application default the port to 8080
+If the argument is absent, the application default the port to 8080 on localhost

 ```bash
 $ ./currency-converter